-(2) Outer Horizontal Zone
+(2) Outer Horizontal Surface

-The outer horizontal zone is a plane located 500 feet above the established airfield elevation (equal to 751 feet mean sea level), extending outward from the outer periphery of the conical surface for a horizontal distance of 30,000 feet.
+This imaginary surface is located 500 feet above the established airfield elevation and extends outward from the outer periphery of the conical surface for a horizontal distance of 30,000 feet.

 (b) Jim Hamilton-L.B.
 Owens Airport Horizontal Zone